WeTransfer/image_vise/README.md

 * Image resizing on request
 * Applying image filters

-It is implemented as a Rack application that responds to any URL and accepts the following query string parameters:
+It is implemented as a Rack application that responds to any URL and accepts the following two _last_ path compnents, internally named `q` and `sig`:

 * `q` - Base64 encoded JSON object with `src_url` and `pipeline` properties
     (the source URL of the image and processing steps to apply)